swson/DCTZ/README.md

 Then, open `errBounds.cfg` under `${ZC_INSTALL_HOME}` and modify the error bounds (e.g., 1E-3, 1E-4, etc.) and compression cases (`dctz_ec` and `dctz_qt`) for DCTZ.
 Refer to an example `erroBounds.cfg` under the `zc-patches` folder.

-4. Create a new test-case, by executing `createNewZCCase.sh [test-case-name]`.
+4. Create a new test-case, by executing `createZCCase.sh [test-case-name]`.

 5. Modify listing files for all the test data.